NawalJAhmed/TODO-Project/README.md

 <div align="justify">

-//TODO: is a [Remember The Milk](https://www.rememberthemilk.com/) inspired full-stack web application with dynamic features catered to programmers. //TODO: lets users create groups, add members, set tasks, subtasks, and assign due dates for members.
+Quicklist is a [Remember The Milk](https://www.rememberthemilk.com/) inspired full-stack web application with dynamic features catered to programmers.
+Quicklist lets users create groups, add members, set tasks, subtasks, and assign due dates for members.
 Try out the app as a Demo user by clicking on the [link](https://group-todo.herokuapp.com/) above!

 <div>